 7. Get to know logical fallacies like guilt by association, appeal to fear, or red herring.
 By avoiding fallacies you can craft well-reasoned opinions while pointing out fallacies to deconstruct faulty arguments.
 Write some of the most common fallacies on place mats you use everyday or hang a list on the refrigerator to defuse squabbles.
 Get everyone involved by playing Logic Shrink, an entirely free game you can enjoy as you choose (basically everyone shouts out logical fallacies as they notice them committed by politicians, pundits, and others).
 Enjoy Ali Almossawi’s wonderful book An Illustrated Book of Bad Arguments, free online and also available hardcover or audio format.

 8. Pay attention to positive news.
 Don’t let the family news diet center heavily on the negative.
-Subscribe to high quality children’s magazines such as Muse, Skipping Stones, Odyssey, and New Moon Girls.
+Subscribe to high quality children’s magazines such as Muse, Skipping Stones, Odyssey, New Moon Girls, and Kazoo.
 Get updates from KarmaTube and Good News Network.
 Talk about what kids have seen or heard that makes them feel optimistic.

 9. Find age-appropriate news sources.
 Try Scholastic News, DoGo News, and the similarly named GoGo News, Kid’s Post (offered by The Washington Post), National Geographic Kids, News-o-Matic, and Time for Kids.
 Teens are likely to enjoy the news-based wit of The Daily Show and Last Week Tonight.